 Hazen completed Phase IV hydrometallurgical testing of MM1-Type REE mineralization in September 2017.
-As of the reporting date, Hazen was preparing the final purification process flowsheet for the extraction and recovery of three REE fractions: Light rare earths (La, Ce, Pr and Nd), intermediate rare earths (Sm, Eu and Gd) et heavy rare earths (Tb, Dy, Ho, Er and Tm-Yb-Lu, plus Y).
-SOQUEM and Focus expect delivery of Hazen's technical report during the first quarter of 2018.
+In January 2018, Hazen Research delivered their final report on the hydrometallurgical work for the Kwyjibo Project.
+The final purification process flowsheet is designed to extract and recover three REE fractions: Light rare earths (La, Ce, Pr and Nd), intermediate rare earths (Sm, Eu and Gd) et heavy rare earths (Tb, Dy, Ho, Er and Tm-Yb-Lu, plus Y).
+The cumulative recovery of rare earth elements and yttrium is 72 %.
+Hazen recommends future optimization testworks in the leaching, neutralization and solvent extraction processes in order to increase the cumulative recovery.
 The final flowsheet design will be incorporated into the Preliminary Economic Assessment of the Kwyjibo project currently underway by Met-Chem Canada Inc., of Montréal.